JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

  - Implement texture in modular scene
  - Implement procedural file generation, so each new candidate gets a dedicated json file
  - Implement read and write to the json file
+ - implement script to loop through experiment when a trigger is called externally

 ## Problems and risks
 ### Problems